netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    Michal Vaško reported an inconsistency in {{Sections 4.6.2 and 4.6.4 of ?RFC8407}}.

-   Thanks to Xufeng Liu for reviewing the document, including providing a YANGDOCTORS review.
+   Thanks to Xufeng Liu for reviewing the document, including providing YANGDOCTORS reviews.

    Italo Busi provided the examples of "case + when" construct.